xenonview-com/view-java-sdk/README.md

 [back to top](#contents)

-## Get Started With The Following Steps: <a id="getting-started"></a>
+## Get Started With The Following Steps: <a id='getting-started'></a>
 The Xenon View SDK can be used in your application to provide a new level of customer telemetry.
-You"ll need to embed the instrumentation into your website/application via this SDK.
+You'll need to embed the instrumentation into your website/application via this SDK.

 Instrumentation will vary based on your use case; are you offering a service/subscription (SaaS) or selling products (Ecom)?